Sargis-Hovsepyan/Sargis-Hovsepyan/README.md

 - Back-End Development
 - High-Performance Algorithms & Distributed Systems

 Good theoretical foundation in Mathematics, Algorithms, Databases, Machine Learning, Cloud Computing, Cryptography, and Cybersecurity.
-In other words: I know where the rabbit holes are—and I’m willing to dive.
+In other words: I know where the rabbit holes are, and I’m willing to dive.

 ## 🙂 Profile